Note: Some details are subject to change.

 - Ask anyone to help solve specific coding syntax errors.

-- I will host office hours at my office on Tuesday afternoons as described above with a work area.
+- I will host extra office hours on Tuesday afternoons as described above with a work area.

 - The google is a great resource for syntax problems.
 In particular, I find stackoverflow.com to have the best python advice anywhere.